birdbob380/bunyipslib-for-rookies/src/1/android-studio.md

 ## First-time setup
 if you are a mbhs student you will have to do a couple more steps if you are not dont worry about these step.

-Changeing the certificates for mbhs students.
+Setting up the certificates settings for mbhs students.
 Make your way into  `settings`.

 For new laptops, you will need to `Clone Repository` of URL: `https://github.com/Murray-Bridge-Bunyips/BunyipsFTC`.